nielsenjared/nielsenjared.github.io/content/blog/algorithm-sieve-erasthones/index.md

 A prime number is only divisible by 1 and itself.

+Where _do_ we see a pattern or patterns?

+All of the composite numbers!
+Each number that we exclude from our final output is composed of two (or more) factors.
 Rather than find the primes, can we find everything else?
 Work like Michaelangelo and carve out our solution?

+TODO
 ```sh
 [
 0,  1,  2,  3,  4,  5,  6,  7,  8,  9, 10,